 There are currently no federally recognized tribes in the state of Missouri.
-Most of the indigenous people who once inhabited land in Missouri were forced to leave and resettle in Indian Territory (present-day Oklahoma, Nebraska, and Kansas) during the Indian Removal Act of 1830.
-This LibGuide presents an overview of where to find information regarding the original seven nations of Missouri.
+Most of the indigenous people who once inhabited land in what is now Missouri were forced to leave and resettle in Indian Territory (present-day Oklahoma, Nebraska, and Kansas) during the Indian Removal Act of 1830.
+This LibGuide presents an overview of where to find information regarding the original peoples of Missouri.

 Native Americans can be described using a number of terms.
 The following keywords can help you in your research process: